 Proxies are now officially dead for all region locking purposes, in fact the likes of Netflix, Hulu and all other major media companies blocked them years ago.
 Fortunately the BBC iPlayer VPN workaround is still working ok and the vast majority of people now use VPN (Virtual Private Network) connections to access these sites and indeed to watch the BBC online too.
 However the next step was much more surprising when the BBC started blocking VPN connections too.

 First to clarify, when you hear BBC blocking VPN services it sounds like they’ve developed some method to detect all VPN services.
 This simply isn’t the case, they targeted many of the more obvious companies.
-When you see nordvpn iplayer not working through VPN, it’s usually because a company have made themselves a target openly advertising the functionality.
+When you see many reports of BBC iplayer not working through VPN, it’s usually because a company have made themselves a target openly advertising the functionality.
 The Chinese Government have spend huge amounts of resources trying to automatically detect and block VPNs without complete success so the BBC obviously haven’t either.
 They have however utilized different methods to combat the global BBC live VPN phenomena.

 The result was pretty brutal, hundreds of VPN services stopped working in a matter of weeks.
 Others who had infringed on copyright actually disappeared as their hosting providers received threatening legals letters.